OUR AIMS & BELIEFS

 We seek to achieve this aim by:

-• providing free representation at Independent Review Panel hearings;
+• providing free representation at Independent Review Panel hearings; and

 • developing links with other individuals and organisations concerned about school exclusions.